Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Finally, click Finish.

-You should now have two group membership claim rules in ADFS, one for the administrative role and one for the read-only one:
+You should now have two group membership claim rules in ADFS: one for the administrative role and one for the read-only role:

 You can now click Ok to complete the claim issuance policy definition for HPE GreenLake.